What is reaction calorimetry?

 This method isn’t very often used in reaction calorimetry, but is very valuable in accessories, as this principle is used with reflux condensers used in reaction calorimetry, to calculate the cooling power of the condenser.
 However, it usually requires higher exotherms (to create the temperature gradient between jacket inlet/outlet) and is very sensitive to heat loss to the environment, which can be challenging to determine.
 However, compared to PCC and HFC it is not generally affected by changes in UA.

 4. True heat flow calorimetry

 True heat flow principle can be considered as a 2nd generation reaction calorimetry principle, as it removes most of the shortcomings of the methods described above.
 The main difference between true heat flow calorimetry and other forms of reaction calorimetry is a different reactor vessel construction, that doesn’t use oil as means of temperature control.
-It is a unique solution, that is used exclusively by Chemisens CPA 200 series calorimeters.

 The main difference in the reactor is that the temperature control is achieved by use of Peltier element, which controls the temperature in the reactor via its metal base.
 The metal base contains a heat flow transducer, and since it is the only and well-defined area where heat transfer between reactor contents and the environment is achieved, it is not very susceptible to changes in UA.

 The heat measured using this principle follows this equation:

 Where Q is the rate of heat transfer [W]; λ is the heat flow transducer heat conductivity [W (m K)-1]; A is heat flow transducer area [m2] and dT/dX is the measured temperature gradient over the transducer disk [K m-1].